MindaugasV/inventi-homework/README.md

 ## HouseKeeping
 - [x] Instructions how to run a project
 - [x] API documentation
-- [ ] Tests
+- [x] Tests
-- [ ] Remove intial load and try adding/importing new transactions
+- [x] Remove intial load and try adding/importing new transactions
-- [ ] Consider refactoring where needed
+- [x] Consider refactoring where needed
-- [ ] Consider changing to persistant DB
 - [ ] Check any DEBUG flags before ready to prod

 ## Business logic
-- I assume that credit/debit operations are indicated by the amount being negative/postive.
-Would not check beneficiery field to calc balance.
-- I choose that balance will be calculated seperatly for each currency and will return seperate line for each.
-- [ ] import from CSV
+- [x] import from CSV
     - [x] Import & save
-    - [ ] Test optional comment
+    - [x] Test optional comment
-    - [ ] What happens if format doesn't match in lines?
+    - [x] What happens if format doesn't match in lines?
-    - [ ] Double check negative amount values.
+    - [x] Double check negative amount values.
-- [ ] export to CSV
+- [x] export to CSV
     - [x] simple export all existing data in database
     - [x] filter export by params, date
-    - [ ] Sort?
-    - [ ] pageination? or limiting the number of entries? perform?
 - [x] endpoint for account balance
     - [x] Simple plain fetch all and add numbers
     - [x] Filter by account